221st Security Division: Formation and Operation Barbarossa

-The division was formed in June 1941.
+The division was formed in Wehrkreis VIII from a third of the 221st Infantry Division on March 15, 1941.
 Along with Wehrmacht army troops, it included Police Battalion 309 of the Orpo (uniformed police), its only motorised formation.
 The unit spent three months at the front and six months on rear-area security duties in the Gomel area.
 Its duties included ensuring the security of communications and supply lines, economic exploitation and combatting partisans in the Wehrmacht's rear areas.

-In September 1941, the officers of the division attended the Mogilev conference, organised by General Max von Schenckendorff, commander of Army Group Centre Rear Area.
+In September 1941, the division's officers attended the Mogilev Conference, organised by General Max von Schenckendorff, commander of Army Group Centre Rear Area.
 The conference, while ostensibly on "anti-partisan training", resulted in a dramatic increase in atrocities against Jews and other civilians in the last three months of 1941.
 The division reported shooting 1,847 "partisans" in two months alone.
 Hostage-taking also increased dramatically.
 Wehrmacht units were receiving directives that 50 to 100 "communists" were to be killed as atonement for the death of each German soldier.

 Activities in 1942

 In March 1942, the division embarked on large-scale Nazi security warfare operations in the Yelnya-Dorogobuzh area east of Smolensk.
-The so-called anti-partisan operations in "bandit-infested" areas amounted to destruction of villages, seizure of livestock, deportation of the able-bodied population for slave labour to Germany and murder of those of non-working age.
+The so-called anti-partisan operations in "bandit-infested" areas amounted to destruction of villages, seizure of livestock, deportation of the able-bodied population for slave labour to Germany and killing of those of non-working age.
 The tactics included shelling villages not under German control with heavy weapons, resulting in mass civilian casualties.
 General Johann Pflugbeil directed his troops that the "goal of the operation is not to drive the enemy back, but to exterminate him".
-During the operation, the unit recorded 278 German troops killed, while 806 enemies were reported killed in action and 120 prisoners were handed over to Wehrmacht's Secret Field Police for execution.
+During the operation, the unit recorded 278 German troops killed, while 806 enemies were reported killed in action and 120 prisoners were handed over to Wehrmacht's Geheime Feldpolizei for execution.
 Only 200 weapons (rifles, machine-guns and pistols) were seized.

 Later history

 The division saw brief front-line duty in October 1943 fighting the Soviet Red Army troops at Gomel.
-In November, it was again transferred to rear-security duties (Bandenbekämpfung) in Belarus.
+In November, it was again transferred to rear-security duties in Belarus.
 The unit was largely destroyed during the Soviet Red Army summer offensive, Operation Bagration, in June 1944.
+The division was disbanded officially on July 28, 1944, after it was already destroyed.

 The surviving personnel were absorbed into other security units.
+The remains of the 350th Infantry Regiment were consolidated into the 3rd Battalion of the 75th Security Regiment, whereas the remainders of the 34th and 45th Security Regiments were joined into the 1st Battalion of the 45th Security Regiment.
+The 1st Battalion of the 221st Artillery Regiment was made into the 391st Artillery Battalion of the 391st Security Division.
+The 391st Artillery Battalion was later made into the 1st Battalion of the 1320th Fortress Artillery Regiment, that fought as part of the Fortress Division Warsaw.

+Order of battle

+March 1941

+Upon its creation on March 15, 1941, the division had the following units: